ThorntonLab/annotation_methods/Trinity_with_norm/README.md

 ##Running Trinity

+NOTE: for all of the commands below, $CORES represents how many CPU you want to use.
+I am assuming that you have A LOT of RAM available to you.
+All of our runs are on 512GB machines.

 Step 1 is to run the digital normalization:
 >perl -I $HOME/lib \`which normalize_by_kmer_coverage.pl`` --seqType fa --JM 100G --max_cov 30 --left left.fa --right right.fa --pairs_together --PARALLEL_STATS --JELLY_CPU $CORES